 Thinking outside the box, office supplies can come in very handy when organising your bathroom cabinet.
 Bulldog clips and paper clip containers can be just as effective when used to hold hair pins and bobbles.

 Do you have any neat tips when it comes to organising your bathroom cabinet?
-Share them with us by commenting below.
+Share them by following us on social media.
+Simply click any of the buttons below.